sungwill/Python-Application-Tutorial/chapter2.md

 *** =instructions
-Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
+While at the same location, Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
 Please create a function called timePeriod that takes in 2 parameters: an integer length and an integer height.
 Then, use the equation 2 * π * sqrt of length / gravitational force to return the value of the time period.
 Call the gForce function to find the gravitational force.

 *** =hint